 Humor exists because of contradictions.
 The classic “Take my wife, please.” is funny because all people think that after “take my wife” the next logical thing to say is “for example”.

-Also timing does matter a lot.
-You need a pause to build tension, which enhance the punch line.
+Also, timing does matter a lot.
+You need a pause to build tension, which enhances the punch line.

 Where to go from here?